dbcook/cave-servo/README.md

 Thus far:

-* Refinish steel pier and cast aluminum legs
+* Refinished steel pier and cast aluminum legs
-* Upgrade leveling feet and re-thread legs to get much less wobble
+   * Leg curved mating flanges re-machined with fly cutter to have correct curvature
+   * Leg casting flashing removed (they were very messy), repainted with epoxy primer and paint
+   * Steel pier tube de-rusted and repainted with epoxy primer and paint
-* Replace both RA and dec shafts with Misumi hardened stainless steel shafts
+* Replaced both RA and dec shafts with Misumi 304 hardened stainless steel shafts
-* Acquire vintage Byers drives for both axes
-* Refinish the major EQ head castings and the counterweights
+   * Dec shaft extended from 27" to 30" long to give increased counterweight moment
-* Add counterweight retainer to lower end of dec shaft
+   * Lower end of dec shaft tapped for a counterweight retainer bolt/disc
+   * Slop in the bearings reduced; original shafts were about .002" undersized
+* Other refinishing
+   * RA and dec castings repainted with epoxy primer and paint (FS dark gull gray, good match to original)
+   * Pier top repainted with epoxy primer and VHT wrinkle black paint (matches original)
+   * Main counterweight repainted with wrinkle black
+* Fixes and upgrades
+   * Upgraded leveling feet and re-threaded legs to get much less wobble
+   * Milled the pier top to fix casting defects and restore full latitude adjustment range
+   * Main elevation pivot bolt replaced with stainless steel
+   * Pier top attachment screws replaced with knob screws for tool-less disassembly
-* Drill access holes for RA bearing setscrews
+   * Hex key access holes added to RA casting to simplify installation/removal of the RA shaft setscrews

 Todo:

-* Mill the pier top to fix casting defects and restore full latitude adjustment range
-* Paint the 3 head castings: pier top, RA axis housing, and Dec axis housing
 * Make new base plates to mount servo+worm on both axes
 * Revisit stacking order on dec axis...possibly move dec drive to lower end of casting
 * Improve dec axis thrust bearing at upper end of casting?